Rachoool/Biomechanics-Web-App/Backend/tests/TESTING.md

 ```bash
 python -m pytest Backend/tests --disable-warnings -v
 ```
+The test files are written to automatically adapt to the execution directory, so no manual path changes are required whether running from the project root or the Backend directory.

 ## 2. Scope
 The test suite covers the following backend API endpoints: